 Frank D. Fleming – MA 1969, MFA 1973

 Internationally known for his fanciful sculptures in ceramic and bronze, Fleming’s work is in numerous international and national solo and group exhibitions, private, corporate collections and the collections of museums and galleries across the country.
 More at the Encyclopedia of Alabama.
-See also Alabama Masters – Artists and Their Work, Georgine Clarke, ed.
-Montgomery: Alabama State Council on the Arts, 2008, page 34-35.
+More about Fleming at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).

 Edith Frohock – BFA 1968, MFA 1971

 Frohock was the first woman to receive the MFA in art at UA.
 She specialized in painting, printmaking and artist’s books and was the first instructor to teach book arts in the South.
 More at Edith Frohock’s page on Wikipedia; and http://www.bhamwiki.com/w/UAB.